-There are many reasons to prepare your Facebook profile for job search.
-It is just one more opportunity to share the best professional information and create the right online reputation.
+Have you wondered about how to prepare your Facebook profile for job search?
+Your profile provides one more opportunity for you to share the best professional information and create the right online reputation.

 Is your Facebook profile job search ready?